 - WHPA-D – the zone through which it takes groundwater to travel between 25 and five years

 - WHPA-E – the area on ground surface through which surface water flows in two hours to a point close to the well.
 This wellhead protection area is only delineated when studies have shown that surface water can relatively easily seep through the soil and impact the quality of the water at the well.
-This type of well is known as groundwater under the direct influence of surface water, or a GUDI well
+This situation is known as groundwater under the direct influence of surface water, or a GUDI well

 Modelling was used to delineate the wellhead protection areas and to estimate the time of travel for groundwater to reach each well.
 For a WHPA-E, essentially an intake protection zone was defined with the intake being the closest point on the watercourse to the well.
 The modelling work is described in more detail in the technical reports included in the Documents and Maps section of this website.